On with the Dance (film)

 On with the Dance is 1920 American silent costume drama directed by George Fitzmaurice, starring Mae Murray and David Powell, and released by Paramount Pictures.
+Art direction for the film was done by Charles O. Seessel.

 The film is a screen adaptation of the 1917 Michael Morton play by the same name.

-Filming began in August 1919 when Mae Murray rejoined Famous Players-Lasky Corporation after having completed a term with Universal Pictures.

 Actor Robert Schable had appeared in the 1917 Broadway play.

+Filming began in August 1919 when Mae Murray rejoined Famous Players–Lasky Corporation after having completed a term with Universal Pictures.